Summit Elevation (m): 3335

 What if we didn’t camp at Waterfall, and walked all the way out tonight yet, before driving back to Calgary?

 With new purpose to our steps, we continued the quick descent through light forest and soft ground to the Poboktan Creek trail.
-The 4km march to camp was quick and we even managed to arrive at camp before needing our headlamps.
-I’ll admit that my feet were hurting a bit at this point.
+The 4km march to camp was quick and we even managed to arrive before needing our headlamps.
+I’ll admit that my feet were hurting at this point.
 We brewed up some warm drinks and enjoyed a bite to eat before setting back off down the trail.
 I popped some vitamin “I” and Robin gave some dire warnings that she’d be complaining the entire 12km death march back to the parking lot.
 We encouraged her that we’d be listening as long as she was close enough behind us.
 Aren’t we great friends?
 I know she’ll come along with us again some day – we are so supportive of group suffering.